-Some of the best buyer assistance programs in New Orleans are actually offered by the government or local organizations.
+Some of the best buyer assistance programs in New Orleans are offered by the government or local organizations.
 Let's take a look at some of the most popular options in our area:

 - Direct Homebuyer Assistance Program: Eligible buyers can qualify for down payment and closing costs subsidies through the Office of Community Development.

-- Own New Orleans: First mortgage and down payment assistance programs offered through Finance New Orleans, a local charity.
+- Own New Orleans: First mortgage and down payment assistance programs are offered through Finance New Orleans, a local charity.

 - Market Rate Conventional Program: A 30-year, fixed-rate loan available to buyers with a maximum allowed 80% AMI (Area Median Income) by Parish and household size.

 What will I pay for my home upfront?